UmarAli46/SE-Assigment/README.md

 ### The class has several methods:
-append(String item, double price): adds an item to the basket delete(int index): removes an item at the specified index insert(int index, String item, double price): inserts an item at the specified index remove(String item): removes an item by name checkout(): calculates and displays the total price of the items in the basket getItemCount(): returns the number of items in the basket getItems(): returns an array of item names getPrices(): returns an array of item prices
+append(String item, double price): adds an item to the basket delete(int index): removes an item at the specified index checkout(): calculates and displays the total price of the items in the basket getItemCount(): returns the number of items in the basket getItems(): returns an array of item names getPrices(): returns an array of item prices
 The main method creates a ShoppingBasket object and enters a loop to handle user input.
 ### The user is presented with a menu to:
-1.Append an item
+1.Add an item

 2.Delete an item

-3.Insert an item

-4.Remove an item

-5.View the cart

-6.Search for an item (not implemented)

-7.Checkout
+3.Checkout

-8.Exit the program
+4.Exit the program

 ## Explaination for GUI